Appleseed Valley Veterinary Hospital

 Appleseed Valley Veterinary Hospital Staff Profiles

 Abel Dylan Hittinger, D.V.M.Dr.
 Abel's oldest daughter Grace competes in track, cross country and competitive dance and he is always there to cheer her on, calm her nerves and of course to video.
-His youngest daughter Natalie has been a soccer player since she was 6 years old and he helps coach her team.
-Natalie plays both indoor and outdoor soccer and hopes to run track when she is in Junior High.
-Dr. Abel played soccer during his high school years and truly enjoys the sport.
-His hobbies include running and MMA (mixed martial arts).
+His youngest daughter Natalie loves cross country and is happy to be in Junior High so that she can participate.
+Dr. Abel's hobbies include running and MMA (mixed martial arts).
 He runs every day as a stress reliever.
 He runs on the treadmill when there is a lack of time and daylight, but also has carved out a trail in his pasture and loves to run with his dogs.
-He and his Fiance`, Somer have two Boxers, a one eyed Doberman, a crazy eared Chihuahua (1 ear up, 1 ear down), two indoor cats and five fat and happy barn cats.
+He and his wife, Somer have two Boxers, a one eyed Doberman, a crazy eared Chihuahua (1 ear up, 1 ear down), two indoor cats and five fat and happy barn cats.
 Though his daughters are his first priority, his passion for animals and their care is motivation for commitment to a full schedule Show More

 The Ohio State College of Veterinary Medicaine

 Jobe Adam Hittinger, D.V.M.Dr.
-Jobe has two children, Hannah and Jacob.
+Jobe has three children, Hannah, Jacob and Lainey.
 Hannah is a runner and has competed in both track and cross country.
 Dr. Jobe attends all her competitions and volunteers during track meets.
 Hannah has been a dancer since she was 6 years old and her dad is always there to watch, cheer and to film the events.
 Jacob has been in Boy Scouts and he and his dad have been involved in many Scout camp outs and field trips.
 With a fascination for both wild animals and extinct animals, Jacob and Dr. Jobe have spent many hours exploring zoos and museums.
 Dr. Jobe's hobbies include culinary arts and bicycling.
 He rides his bike every day, stationary in bad weather, but it is not unusual for him to ride his bicycle all over the county.
-He and his wife Kerri enjoy new recipes (he cooks, she bakes) and exploring culinary markets.
+Lainey is the newest addition to the family born in March of 2015.
+Dr. Jobe and his wife Kerri enjoy new recipes (he cooks, she bakes) and exploring culinary markets.
 They have two dogs, a Yellow Lab named Bella, a Black Lab named Brodie and five cats.
 Dr. Jobe has always had affection for exotics and pocket pets and over the years he has had a myriad of creatures including hermit crabs, hamsters, chameleons, bearded dragons, tortoises and geckos.
 Family comes first for Dr. Jobe and he finds it rewarding that his devotion to animals is a passion he shares with them.
 Show More

 The Ohio State College of Veterinary Medicine